A Lightweight Context-Driven Training-Free Network for Scene Text Segmentation and Recognition: Methodology

 \subsection{Attention-Aided Segmentation}

-A critical step for scene text recognition, we place considerable importance to segmentation for generation of binary feature maps that localize features of interest at the pixel level.
-The task is to accurately distinguish between text (foreground) and non-text elements (background).
-The U-Net \cite{unet} architecture has been a widely adopted method for domain-independent segmentation tasks \cite{text_segmentation_survey} due to its encoder-decoder "U"-like structure, combined with skip connections.
-Although this helps in capturing features at the local and global level, it faces issues for scene text specifically due to the following:

-\begin{itemize} \item Scene images often contain diverse and cluttered backgrounds, making it challenging for standard U-Net to distinguish text from non-text regions. \item Naturally occurring text instances are distinctive in terms of orientation, which can significantly impact the accuracy of both detection and recognition models.
-Unlike structured document OCR, where text generally follows a well-aligned horizontal layout, scene text appears in arbitrary orientations due to perspective distortions, curved surfaces, or artistic placements. \end{itemize}
+A critical step for scene text recognition, segmentation aims to generate binary feature maps that localize features of interest at the pixel level, accurately distinguishing text (foreground) from non-text elements (background).
+The U\textsc{-}Net~\cite{unet} architecture is widely adopted for domain-independent segmentation tasks~\cite{text_segmentation_survey}.
+However, for scene text it faces two principal challenges: (i) scene images often contain diverse and cluttered backgrounds, making it difficult to separate text from non-text regions; (ii) naturally occurring text frequently appears in arbitrary orientations owing to perspective distortions, curved surfaces, or artistic placements, which can markedly degrade detection and recognition accuracy.